umn-asr/iron_fixture_extractor/README.md

     $ gem install fe

 ## Usage
+The Iron Fixture Extractor gem exposes everything under the Fe namespace, we'll refer to it as "Fe" from here on out.

 Fe is designed to be used in an interactive Ruby shell or Rails console.
 The idea is to poke around your data via your ActiveRecord models, then once you have a good dataset, use Fe.extract to load it into fixture